tiagoquin/mlg20-pw3/README.md

 In this part, we used the trained model of the part 3 to see if it would be robust enough.

 We used some adult voices to field test it.
+Thanks to our friends we were very happy to provide vowels sounds in `.wav` files.

 ## Conclusion